mickymacirl/rathmackneecastle/README.md

 ## Bug and Issues

-~~When a user browses to the confirm.html web page on a device with more than 700px, the success message doesn't center to the middle of the screen.~~ Fixed by setting p tag style to center.
+~~When a user browses the confirm.html web page on a device with more than 700px, the success message doesn't center in the middle of the screen.~~ Fixed by setting p tag style to center.

 # Deployment